 - As it’s a private beach, there are VERY FEW people

-- The view of sunset here is absolutely stunning
+- The view of the sunset here is absolutely stunning

 - Enjoy a glass of cocktail or beer with food whilst waiting for the sun to set

-- As it’s a private beach, it’s difficult to find a parking spot if you drove all the way for the beach
+- As it’s a private beach, it’s difficult to find a parking spot if you are driving all the way for this beach

 - I didn’t see any public restrooms nearby

 Three beaches that I’ve been to this summer.
 It gives me a good reason to leave the city.
 I really think I should go to the beach one last time before it gets chilly.